-10 Dr. Takematsu Okada, the head of Central Meteorological Observatory at that time, decided to make KMO staffed so that the data processing, publication and storage could be done there as well as the observation (Fig.6).
+there as well as the observations (Fig. 6).
 He also planned to reinforce the observation and research at KMO.
-The weekly absolute observation was planned and observations of the atmospheric electric field and seismicity were added to the observatory tasks.
-Later, observations of the geoelectric field and solar surface were started and Dr. Okada described KMO as 'practically, a comprehensive geophysical observatory' (Okada, 1933).
+Weekly absolute observation was planned, and observations of the atmospheric electric field and seismicity were added to the observatory tasks.
+Later, observations of the geoelectric field and solar surface were started, and Okada described KMO as "practically, a comprehensive geophysical observatory" (Okada, 1933).